nehahirve/august-bugfix/README.md

-# Project to create a interactive website with React
+# Project to create a interactive website with Gatsby

 A project between UX and Frontend students at Hyper Island where we are developing an website for Ricola